 - In the Gated Content page, click "+ Add" on the top right to start setting up your gated content.
 You should now see an "Add Gated Content" modal.

 Step 2 → Gate a page, Folder, or CMS collection

-Start by naming your content.
-It can be the same name as a paid plan, a user role, or really anything you like.
-Note: keep the name short and simple.
-We’ll use the name to generate an ID you can use later on.
+- Give your gated content a name.
+This can be the name of a paid plan, a user role, or any other identifier you prefer.
+Remember to keep the name short and simple, as it will be used to generate an ID for later use.

 Error: The provided URL already exists